arachnys/cabot/_posts/2015-01-20-writing-alert-plugins.md

 The *send_alert* function will be called whenever a service goes into a failing state and every 10 minutes after when it is still failing.
 The function will also be called when the service recovers and returns to a passing state.

-* You can change the time inbetween alert notifications by setting the ALERT_INTERVAL value in your configuration file (normally conf/production.conf).
+* You can change the time in between alert notifications by setting the ALERT_INTERVAL value in your configuration file (normally conf/production.conf).

-You will recieve three arguments which you can use to d